 Is a visit to Rome in your future?
-This city is bursting with antiquities, from priceless works of art to ancient sculptures, and the list of must-do museums and landmarks could really go on for pages.
+This city is bursting with must-sees, from priceless art to ancient sculptures, and the list of must-do museums and landmarks could really go on for pages.
 If you’re taking an escorted tour of Rome, your guides will handle the highlights, but what should you do with your downtime?
 To explore the spirit of the city and find some of Rome’s hidden gems, here are ten free things to do in Rome you’ll love adding to your itinerary!

 1. Take five at Piazza Navano: the quintessential Roman plaza, with central fountains, beautiful surrounding architecture, and great outdoor cafes to take in the atmosphere.

 2. Speak the truth to the Bocca della Verita: unless you want to test the legends.
 This carved face in the Chiesa de Maria, a medieval church, is a famous falsehood finder.
 As the story goes, stick your fingers in his mouth and tell a lie, and the Bocca will snap closed and bite your hand off.
 If you want to scare your traveling companion like Gregory Peck in Roman Holiday, we accept no responsibility!

 3. Ensure your next Italian vacation at the Trevi Fountain: you’re going to want to come back, after all.
 Toss a coin over your shoulder into the water – it will join about three thousand euros’ worth thrown in daily.
 Everyone wants to come back to Rome.

 4. Get a perfectly framed shot of St. Peter’s: peer through the keyhole of hedges in the Priorato dei Cavalieri di Malta, an ornamental garden, for a peek-a-boo pic of St. Peter’s dome in the distance.